Sammy Corporation: Company origins as Sammy Industry

 Sammy Corporation started in 1975 as Sammy Industry Co., Ltd. from the split of Satomi Corporation's manufacturing and marketing divisions for amusement arcade machines.
 In 1978, Sammy Industry built a factory in Itabashi-ku, Tokyo in order to take advantage of the growing popularity of video games, specifically invader games.
 During this year, it began game machine development.

 In 1981, Sammy joined a subsidiary called "Nippon Dendousiki Yuugiki Kougyou Kyoudou Kumiai" and established a subsidiary called Sammy Sales and Marketing Co., Ltd. located in Osaka City.

 In 1982, Sammy Industry started to market and sell pachislot machines.
 During this time, it launched the Empire pachislot machine.
-In 1988, an American subsidiary of Sammy Industry was established in California, USA.
+In 1988, an American subsidiary of Sammy Industry was established in California, US.
 They would sell video games from other companies in the US, and eventually, release redemption games (some of which were originally released by Banpresto in Japan).
 In this year, Sammy Industry expanded its market by venturing into sales and marketing of video game software.